 So you have finally made the decision to move away to college.
-While you may think the biggest decision has been made, there are still plenty of things you need to consider before the moving date.
+While you may think the biggest decision has been made, there are still plenty of things you need to consider before hiring the uk to spain removals for moving day.
 Preparing to go away to University is a very stressful and exciting time, so it’s important to know what you need to do beforehand to make sure everything gets done.
 Here is a list of things to do before you move away to college so you can make sure you are prepared for life on your own!

 1. Figure out where you’re going to live.

 Deciding whether you will live in an on-campus residence or off-campus will greatly impact your college experience.
 You need to consider what works best for your budget and the type of lifestyle you will be living.
 Off-campus housing tends to be cheaper and allows for greater independence.
 But, it also tends to be farther away from campus and can sometimes make you feel like less a part of your college community.
 On-campus residences, on the other hand, are typically a lot more expensive and mean you will be living in close proximity to many other students.
 While this can be great for meeting new people and creating a sense of community, living in a situation where there is always something going on can be overwhelming and negatively impact your academics.

 2. Make a list of what you will need to bring or buy.

 It’s important to know exactly what you will need to bring or purchase when you move away to University.
 You are going to have to think about everyday items you probably have never thought of needing before; kitchen appliances, storage solutions, bedding etc. Start making a detailed list a couple months before you move to make sure you don’t forget anything and so you know exactly how and where you’re going to get it.